-In academic courses at SCU that involve CBL, students will engage in critical and reflective community-based activities as a component of the curriculum of the course.
+In academic courses at SCU that involve community-based learning, students will engage in critical and reflective community-based activities as a component of the curriculum of the course.
 These community engagement experiences generally take place off campus, yet are fully integrated with the in-class component of the course.

 1. One class, incorporating the key elements, in which all students receive ELSJ credit upon passing the course (units variable).